-The application includes a comprehensive online help system.
-You access the online help using the following methods:
+The application includes a comprehensive help system.
+You access the help using the following methods:

-Online help element Description ?
+Help element Description ?
 Help button.
 Located at the top right of the screen, as well as on most measurement function drawers or tabs Tap this button to display a help topic that is relevant to the current display mode, measurement drawer, or tab contents.
 Help Dialog box help button.
-Tap this button to display an online help topic relevant to that dialog box.
+Tap this button to display help topics relevant to that dialog box.